-Wave Multi Academy Trust is an Alternative Provision (AP) Multi Academy Trust (MAT) that comprises of 6 regional AP Academies and The Community and Hospital Education Service (CHES) a medical AP Academy.
+Wave Multi Academy Trust is an Alternative Provision (AP) Multi Academy Trust (MAT) that delivers education to pupils across Devon and Cornwall.

 The AP Academies (APA) provide education for mainstream pupils who have been permanently excluded or are at risk of permanent exclusion or on an intervention basis.

 APAs are a mainstream provision for pupils designated as disengaged.
 They are most effective when they are used as an early intervention strategy to re-engage pupils with their learning.
 They are inspected as a mainstream provision and as such have to meet Ofsted criteria with regard to attendance, behaviour, attainment and pupil progress.

 Pupils access the APA either through permanent exclusion or as a result of being referred to the pupil placement panel or medical pupil referral panel.
 This panel, made up of local schools, acts as the placement panel for pupils into and out of the APA.

 It is expected that a pupil in KS2 will access the APA for a maximum of 4 terms, whilst at KS3 a pupil will access the APA for up to a maximum of 3 terms.
 It is acknowledged that pupils in KS4 may spend the whole of that key stage in an APA.